 Cozumel?
 Of course.
 My T-shirt.
 I was wearing a shirt which endorsed the scuba diving at Palancar Reef.
-Shamefaced, I had to admit to my companion that I was guilty of a species of false advertising, that it is my brother-in-law who dives, not I, that it was he who gave me the shirt as a gift upon his return from a recent diving expedition, that the only time I enjoy a tete-a-tete with a red snapper is when I wait for L. at Robert’s fish shop.
+Shamefaced, I had to admit to my companion that I was guilty of a species of false advertising, that it is my brother-in-law who dives, not I, that it was he who gave me the shirt as a gift upon his return from a recent diving expedition, that the only time I enjoy a tete-a-tete with a red snapper is when I wait for L. to finish shopping at Robert’s fish shop.

-The encounter also brought to mind one of the unhappier truths about life in central Illinois,. indeed about the Midwest in general.
+The encounter also brought to mind one of the unhappier truths about life in central Illinois, indeed about the Midwest in general.
 While it is true that living in central Illinois is a wilderness experience of a sort, one must venture abroad to experience the real wilderness.
 And venture we do.
 I can scarcely muster a quorum of my Mah-Jongg group this time of year, what with members off in Chile rafting on the Rio Bio-Bio or hiking in Sikkim or touring Sri Lanka by bicycle.

 Alas, what choice do they have?
 The nearest ocean beach to Springfield lies several hundred feet underfoot.
 Scuba diving?
 Not unless you want to find out what life is like for a tulip bulb.
 Rock climbing?
 There is a rock about the size of a car near Rantoul, I am told, one of a few left behind by the last glacier the way a human tourist might discard a soiled Pamper; one could climb it, I suppose, unless someone’s taken it home to his garden.